FAYPWC.COM

 Copper piping with lead solder as well as lead service lines are more likely to be found in homes built before 1986.
 Among homes without lead service lines, brass or chrome-plated brass faucets may also create lead exposure.

 Since 1991, PWC has participated in the lead and copper sampling program as required by the Safe Drinking Water Act (SDWA).
 As a result, PWC implemented a corrosion control program to stop lead from the pipes and fixtures from entering the water system.
-This corrosion control program has been successful in that all PWC’s samples are well below the EPA mandated thresholds for lead in drinking water.
+This corrosion control program has been successful in that all PWC’s samples are well below the EPA mandated thresholds for lead in drinking water, including our most recent testing in 2023.

-In 2022, PWC began Operation Clean and Clear, a water system improvement project that will identify all water service lines in our distribution system and determine whether homes and businesses have any lead lines.
-Based on records and knowledge of our system, we anticipate there to be minimal instances of lead service lines, but we will be documenting all locations.
-Any locations within our system that we can’t confirm with existing data, will require PWC and our contractors to conduct site surveys at those customer locations.
+In 2022, PWC began Operation Clean & Clear, a project that helps us continue protecting our customers from lead exposure by identifying the material used in all water service lines – those maintained by PWC and customers’ service lines connected to our water mains.
+Based on records and knowledge of our system, we anticipate there to be no or minimal instances of lead service lines, but we will be documenting all locations.

 If you are concerned about lead in your water, information on lead in drinking water, testing methods, steps you can take to minimize exposure and additional information are available from the Safe Drinking Water Hotline (800-426-4791) or at epa.gov/safewater/lead.